divio/application-documentation/docs/tutorial/spelling.rst

 Spelling checks
 ###############

-We want to be able to have automated spelling checking for the documentation, that can developers can use to help when writing it, and also that runs on Travis, so that we can see at a glance whether a pull request contain documentation changes is free of spelling errors.
+We want to be able to have automated spelling checking for the documentation, that developers can use to help when writing it, and also that runs on Travis, so that we can see at a glance whether a pull request containing documentation changes is free of spelling errors.

 ====================